Social Outreach & Enabling Centre

-Click here and Know more about Let’s Record
+Click here to know more about Let’s Record.

 5) Doorstep School

-- The Doorstep School runs three CLCs or Community Learning Centres in Pune and volunteers can choose to work in either.
+- The Doorstep School runs three CLCs or Community Learning Centess in Pune and volunteers can choose to work in either.

 - The aim is to provide education and support to the children of slum dwellers, pavement dwellers and construction workers as most of these children never get enrolled for formal schooling and do not have access to books.